MonirSaikat/MonirSaikat/posts/introduction-to-codeigniter.md

 ```

 ## Database Conntection
-There are two ways of connecting to a datbase.
 First of all, let's configure the database.
 Inside `/config/database.php`, you can conigure the DB credentials like following:
 ```php
 $db['default'] = array(
 	'hostname' => 'localhost',  // host name